hamogu/doc/source/Documentation/rspsaosac.rst

 .. warning:: Out of date.

    Some information in section might be out of date.
-It will be rewritten as soon as possible.
+It will be rewritten soon.

 For calibration purposes, the Mission Support Team (MST) has developed an extremely high-fidelity raytrace of the HRMA onboard Chandra called